Warrington Town F.C.: NPL Premier Division

 At level seven in the English football league system, the Northern Premier League Premier Division was the highest level that Warrington had ever reached.
-After 16 games of the 2016-17 season. while sixth in the table, management duo of Stuart Mellish and Lee Smith left by mutual consent and were replaced by Paul Carden.
-Carden lead the team to a tenth place finish in their first season in the division.
+After 16 games of the 2016–17 season, while sixth in the table, management duo of Stuart Mellish and Lee Smith left by mutual consent and Chairman Macornac brought in Paul Carden.
+Carden lead the team to a tenth-place finish in their first season in the division.
 In the 2017–18 Northern Premier League season Warrington improved on the previous campaign and ended up with a highest ever finish of third in the NPL Premier Division qualifying them for the play-offs, where they lost in a home semi-final against Grantham Town.
-They followed this up in 2018-19 with another third placed finish, in a season made more complicated by the expulsion of North Ferriby United who went out of business partway through the campaign.
-In the play-offs Warrington beat Nantwich Town 4-1 in a home semi-final, and then won 2-1 against South Shields in the final.
+They followed this up in 2018–19 with another third-placed finish, in a season made more complicated by the expulsion of North Ferriby United who went out of business partway through the campaign.
+In the play-offs Warrington beat Nantwich Town 4–1 in a home semi-final, and then won 2–1 against South Shields in the final.
 Normally this would have resulted in promotion to National League North.
-However, as a one-off for the 2018-19 season, Town had to play a "super playoff" game against the playoff winners of the newly-formed Southern League Premier Central Division.
-In this game Warrington lost 3-2 to King's Lynn Town after extra time, and they remained in the Northern Premier League Premier Division for the 2019–20 season.
-As a result of the COVID-19 pandemic, the 2019-20 season was formally abandoned in March 2020, with all results from the season being expunged.
+However, as a one-off for the 2018–19 season, Town had to play a "super playoff" game against the play-off winners of the newly-formed Southern League Premier Central Division.
+In this game Warrington lost 3–2 to King's Lynn Town after extra time, and they remained in the Northern Premier League Premier Division for the 2019–20 season.
+As a result of the COVID-19 pandemic, the 2019–20 season was formally abandoned in March 2020, with all results from the season being expunged.
+After another abandoned season in 2020–21 and a play-off final defeat in 2021–22, it took more investment from the chairman which ensured Warrington finished the 2022–23 season as runners-up and were promoted to the National League North for the first time in club history, beating Bamber Bridge 1–0 in the play-off final at Cantilever Park.

 Current squad

 Ground

 The club played firstly at Stockton Lane in Stockton Heath in 1949, arriving at London Road in 1950, then moving to its first ground on Loushers lane (the Cheshire Police Ground) in 1953, returning to further down Stockton Lane in Grappenhall in 1955.
 The following year, the club moved to Cantilever Park, which had a capacity of 2,500 as of November 2014.
 It takes its name from the Cantilever Bridge, a high-level road bridge on Ackers Road over the Manchester Ship Canal that towers over the ground to the east.
 The ground itself is on the northern bank of the canal.
-The ground consists of three stands, one of which is seated.
+The ground consists of four stands, two of which are seated.